OnurArdaB/CNN-Text-Classification/README.md

     print(model.summary())
     return model
 ```
- Similar to static model with only embedding layer is trained with the entire network by setting ```python trainable=True```.
+ Similar to static model with only embedding layer is trained with the entire network by setting ``` trainable=True```.